RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 23. Aceleração da gravidade.
 <br/><br/>

-The Jupyter notebooks with the scrapped data, it's cleaning and exploration can be found in this project's folder.
+Jupyter notebooks used to scrapped the data, explore, clean and analyse it can be found [here](https://github.com/RenatodaCostaSantos/Portfolio/tree/main/Challenging_Topics_Physics).

+# Our goals

+1. Are short videos watched more often than longer ones?
+<br/><br/>
+2. Which class of topics has more views?
+Hard, easy or moderate topics?
+<br/><br/>
+3. Which specific topics are worth investing on video production for my youtube channel?

 # A guessing game